deterministic-arts/deterministic-arts.wbtree/README.md

 Darts.lib.wbtree is now officially deprecated for new projects, though.
 Since I still have internal consumers for that library, it may receive maintenance updates for some time.
 But new features will be added here.

-## Others

-There was at least one other library I had once found, that stored the comparison function in every node if I remember correctly, and hence was more flexible than this one on paper.
-Unfortunately, I have never found a need for that much flexibility, and prefer to not blow up the size of tree nodes even more.

 # Example